Common Mistakes in London

 Spend the extra money and find a hotel near the city center, and save yourself hours a day of stress!

-Check out these amazing hotel booking sites to help you find great deals, even close to the city!
+Check out these 3 hotel booking sites you must know about to help you find great deals, even close to the city!

 2. Renting a Car